-Dr. Barber has been an independent consultant and the principal of Barber Advisors, LLC, a consulting business advising firms and non-profits in the areas of strategy, management, marketing and operations, since September 2007.
-From January 2000 to May 2007, Dr. Barber was the President and Chief Executive Officer of Metabolix, Inc. (NASDAQ: MBLX), currently known as Yield10 Bioscience, Inc. (OTC: YTEN), a bioscience company focused on plastics, chemicals and energy.
+Dr. Barber is an independent consultant and the principal of Barber Advisors, LLC, a consulting firm advising businesses and non-profits in the areas of strategy, management, marketing and operations, since September 2007.
+From January 2000 to May 2007, Dr. Barber was the President and Chief Executive Officer of Metabolix, Inc. (formerly NASDAQ: MBLX).
 He was responsible for transforming Metabolix, Inc. from a research boutique into a leader in "clean tech" and industrial biotechnology.

+Dr. Barber has served on the board of directors of Gevo, Inc. (Nasdaq: GEVO) since May 2025, where he serves on the audit committee.
 Dr. Barber served as the independent non-executive Chair of Itaconix plc (formerly Revolymer plc) (LON: ITX), a specialty chemicals company, from December 2018 to July 2022, and served as a non-executive director of Itaconix plc from September 2016 to November 2018.
 He has also served as a director of numerous private companies.
+Dr. Barber holds a National Association of Corporate Directors Directors Directorship Certification.